Overview

 Full-stack branch previews

 Coherence deploys branch previews in your cloud — offering you enhanced transparency and security compared to a Platform-as-a-Service.
-Additionally, our previews are “full-stack”, meaning they can have a backend and database, not just a frontend, to achieve a higher parity with production.
+Notably, our previews are “full-stack”, meaning they support a backend and database in addition to a frontend, thus achieving higher production parity.

 Build Pipelines